 The primary investment emphasis of the Trust is to meet the actuarial rate of return.
 However, a secondary goal is to preserve capital and achieve consistency of results.
-The Board, or the Trust Administrator acting on the Board's behalf, should strive to attain these secondary goals while still meeting the actuarial rate of return.
+The Board-or the Trust Administrator at the direction of the Board should strive to attain these secondary goals while still meeting the actuarial rate of return.

-The Board, or the Trust Administrator acting on the Board's behalf, recognizes that risk is present in all investments.
+The Board and the Trust Administrator recognizes that risk is present in all investments.
 The assumption of risk is needed to achieve satisfactory long-term results.
-It is the responsibility of the Board, or the Trust Administrator acting on the Board's behalf, to manage the tradeoff between risk and return given the projected needs of the Trust, always attempting to minimize risk of the overall portfolio for any given level of return.
+It is the responsibility of the Board, or the Trust Administrator at the direction of the Board, to manage the tradeoff between risk and return given the projected needs of the Trust, always attempting to minimize risk of the overall portfolio for any given level of return.

-The Board, or the Trust Administrator acting on the Board's behalf, recognizes the initial cash flows are modest, but will increase over time and that the duration of payouts exceeds that of contributions.
+The Board and the Trust Administrator recognizes the initial cash flows are modest, but will increase over time and that the duration of payouts exceeds that of contributions.
+The initial risk reward profile has an aggressive bias.

-5. Asset Allocation
+Asset Allocation